Emotional Support Animal (Policy SW-38)

 Definition of Emotional Support Animal

-An ESA pertains to a category of animals that provide necessary emotional support to an individual with a disability such that this support alleviates one or more identified symptoms of an individual’s disability.
-Unlike a Service Animal, an ESA does not need to be trained to provide a service or a task and does not accompany a person with a disability at all times.
-Fair Housing regulations only apply to housing facilities; therefore, ESAs are not permitted in other areas of the College (e.g., libraries, academic buildings, student center, classrooms, labs, lobbies, etc.).
+An ESA pertains to a category of animals that provides necessary emotional support to an individual with a disability, such that this support alleviates one or more identified symptoms of an individual’s disability.
+Unlike a Service Animal, an ESA does not need to be trained to perform a task and does not always accompany a disabled person.
+Fair Housing regulations only apply to housing facilities; therefore, ESAs are not permitted in other areas of Clarkson College (e.g., libraries, academic buildings, student center, classrooms, labs, lobbies, etc.).

 Guidelines and Requirements for ESA’s

-An exception to the College’s Pet Policy is granted for approved animals provided that their behavior, size, noise, odor, and waste do not exceed reasonable standards for a well-behaved animal and that these factors do not create an unreasonable living environment or frequent disruptions for other residents.
-If the noise (crying, barking, meowing, etc., especially when the student is not around) is excessive, as judged by residence life staff, it is grounds to rescind permission for the specific ESA to be in campus housing.
+Approval is based on the consideration that an animal's behavior, size, noise, odor, and waste do not exceed reasonable standards for a well-behaved animal and that these factors do not create an unreasonable living environment or frequent disruptions for other residents.
+If the noise (crying, barking, meowing, etc., especially when the student is not around) is excessive, as determined by residence life staff, it is grounds for rescinding permission for the specific ESA to reside in campus housing.
 The following factors (among others) are used as evidence in determining whether the presence of the animal is reasonable:

-• The animal’s presence would force another individual from his/her assigned housing (e.g., serious allergies).
+• The animal’s presence would force another individual from their assigned housing (e.g., serious allergies).

 • The animal causes or has caused excessive damage to the residence hall space beyond reasonable wear and tear.